Illustration Bacterial community

 Our Research

-Even though an immense amount of knowledge is available on single microorganisms, our understanding of the functioning of complex communities of millions of cells and of hundreds or thousands of species is limited.
+Even though an immense amount of knowledge is available on single microorganisms, our understanding of the functioning of complex communities is limited.
 Such complex communities also inhabit the human body, where they support human health.
 If the complex balance between microbial communities and human host becomes disrupted, this may result in disease.
-Moreover, the communities inhabiting humans may also be a reservoir for pathogenic microoganisms.
+Applying detailed analyses on community structures, we aim to understand if changes in microbiota composition relate with disease and how they affect disease progression.

 The analysis of in vivo activities is also used by us to understand and therefore be capable to combat infections such as necrotizing fasciitis, which are caused by single pathogens, for example S. aureus oder Streptococcus pyogenes, but also by interacting pathogenic microbial communities.
-These analyses also allow to decipher the interactions between "pathogenic community" and host.